Short Manaslu Circuit Trek

 Medical facilities in Manslu Region are limited, especially in remote villages.
 Basic first-aid supplies and minor medical assistance may be available in larger villages such as Samagaon, Samdo, or Bimthang.
 For more serious medical needs, you may require evacuation to a hospital in Kathmandu or Pokhara.
 You should carry a personal first-aid kit for basic injuries, altitude sickness, headaches, diarrhea and so on.

-It’s also recommended to travel with an experienced guide or porter, who can assist in emergencies and help coordinate evacuation if needed.
+It’s also recommended to travel with an experienced guide, who can assist in emergencies and help coordinate evacuation if needed.
 For trekkers, maintaining hydration, proper acclimatization, and awareness of altitude sickness symptoms are essential for a safe journey.
-Overall, while basic water and medical facilities exist, careful preparation and personal supplies are necessary for a comfortable and safe Manaslu trek.

 Note: The Manaslu Circuit Trek passes through remote and restricted areas where ATM facilities are not available beyond the starting points.
 Trekkers may face a financial crisis if they do not carry enough cash for the entire journey.
 All expenses such as accommodation, meals, hot drinks, charging devices, hot showers, and emergency needs must be paid in cash.